datanucleus/docs-datanucleus/src/site/markdown/documentation/problem_reporting.md

 You MUST then create a minimized testcase and attach it to the issue (using "Attach File" on the issue) - see below for testcase definitions.
 __Bugs can only be raised against RELEASED versions of DataNucleus and must have a valid testcase attached that demonstrates the issue.__
-If you encounter a bug that only appears in GitHub latest then you should either report it against an issue related to that item in the current work-in-progress release, or otherwise report it to developers.
+If you encounter a bug that only appears in GitHub latest then you should either report it against an issue related to that item in the current work in progress release, or otherwise report it to developers.
 This is since something can hardly be a bug if it hasn't been released yet.
 __Please don't take the attitude that this testcase requirement somehow doesn't apply to you.
 It is there to demonstrate a problem, so others can see it.
 Obviously any such problem is not present in all of our tests so yours is different, we aren't psychic so require a testcase.__
 Any problem reports raised without a testcase will be closed.